rokath/trice/test/ReadMe.md

 - The example projects support both, RTT and UART just for demonstration.
 - RTT = Real Time Transfer is a technique developed by SEGGER for background memory access during processor runtime.
 This is possible for ARM cores over the JTAG or SWD interface if a debug probe is connected.
-- Some of the STM developmemt boards contain a debug probe you can use for the board itself or for an othe board.
+- Some STM development boards contain a debug probe you can use for the board itself or for an othe board.
-- These are so called on-board STLINK debug probes.
+- These are so called on-board ST-LINK debug probes.
 To use RTT use the `-p STLINK` switch.
   - `stRttLogger.exe` and `libusb-1.0.dll` must be in the PATH.
-- You can also reflash the on-board debug probe with JLINK firmware.
+- You can also flash the on-board debug probe with J-LINK firmware.
 To use RTT use the `-p JLINK` switch.
   - `JLinkRTTLogger.exe` and `JLinkARM.dll` must be in the PATH.

 ## UART